Governance

 Committee meeting attendance – Governance and Remuneration Committee

-See the attendance at the Governance and Remuneration Committee meetings by the relevant directors over the last two financial years.
+See the attendance at the Governance and Remuneration Committee meetings by the relevant directors over the last five financial years.
 This committee is responsible for board renewal.

 How we remunerate directors